lists

 Diff is 748 characters long.
 Set self.maxDiff to None to see it

-unittest.TestCase.maxDiff is an attribute of the unittest.TestCase class that sets the maximum number of characters to show when comparing 2 objects in the terminal, when it is set to None it shows all the differences
+maxDiff is an attribute of the unittest.TestCase class that sets the maximum number of characters to show when comparing 2 objects in the terminal, when it is set to None it shows the entire difference

 green: make it pass

-• I move the terminal to the right then add self.maxDiff to the test
+• I add self.maxDiff to the test then move the terminal to the right

 def test_attributes_and_methods_of_lists(self):